 |They were used as a proof of work algorithm to validate transactions and enable new tokens mining.

 Any machine used for Cryptocurrency mining should be tested for its capability in generating hash for mining currency using different functionalities.
 The amount of currency it can generate is measured in this benchmarking.
 In addition, there are models to compare the capability of different graphic cards based on their nature of operations.

 Hash rate is the number of operations it can perform per second, and this metric is normally used in benchmarking the CPU/GPU processors.
 In addition, there are software like Cudo Miner, when installed in a machine, do this benchmarking on a continuous basis so that the users will get ensured that the bitcoin they mine is most beneficial.

 Some of the benchmarking tools are hosted in the cloud, and when the client software is installed in a machine, the tool takes the data of the machine to be benchmarked periodically through the internet and automatically suggests which bitcoin should be generated and how much beneficial it will be for the users.

-CPU/GPU mining is such an important activity, and there are several algorithms that can be used to generate hash at any given rate as required by the type of bitcoin.
-In addition, there are different benchmarking tools that monitor the performance of mining functionality of any machine and suggest the bitcoins that should be generated to optimize the yield.
+CPU/GPU mining is such an important activity, and there are several algorithms that can be used to generate hash at any given rate as required by the type of Bitcoin.
+In addition, there are different benchmarking tools that monitor the performance of the mining functionality of any machine and suggest the bitcoins that should be generated to optimize the yield.

 This is a guide to GitHub xmrig.
 Here we discuss the introduction and the features of GitHub xmrig for a better understanding.
 You may also have a look at the following articles to learn more –